A Nightmare on Elm Street 4: The Dream Master: Plot

+That night, Kincaid falls asleep and awakens in a junkyard, where Freddy has been accidentally resurrected.
+Though Kincaid puts up a good fight, and unable to contact Kristen to pull him out of the nightmare, Freddy kills him.
+Joey is up late watching TV and listening to music but eventually falls asleep.
+He awakens to a Playboy model swimming in his waterbed until she morphs into Freddy, pulls him into his waterbed, killing him as well.
+Kristen is heartbroken to learn that Kincaid and Joey are dead, feeling guilty that she could not save them realizing Freddy is back to finish the three of them off.
+At dinner, she realizes with horror that her mother has put sleeping pills in her meal because Kristen has not been sleeping.
+She tries to resist but eventually falls asleep.
+As the last of the Elm Street children, Freddy taunts her into summoning one of her friends into the dream so that his torment can begin anew.
+She summons Alice, and Freddy throws Kristen into his boiler.
+Before she dies, Kristen transfers her dream power to Alice.
+When Alice and Rick arrive at Kristen's house, they find her bedroom on fire and discover that she has burned to death.

-Later, Alice falls asleep during class and inadvertently brings Sheila into her dream.
-Freddy kills Sheila and makes it look like an asthma attack.
-Rick starts to believe Alice, but the following day, he has a dream where an invisible Freddy attacks him in a martial arts dojo.
-Rick fights him, and manages to knock his bladed glove off.
-However, the glove levitates and stabs him, killing him.
-With each death, Alice changes—she gains the abilities and personalities of her dead friends.
-She makes plans with Debbie and Dan to fight and kill Freddy together, but when her father keeps her in, Alice falls asleep.
-Through Alice, Freddy stalks Debbie, transforms her into a cockroach, and crushes her in a roach motel.
-Using Debbie's temper, Alice tries to ram Freddy but collides with a tree in reality, injuring Dan.
-As Dan is rushed into surgery, Alice returns home and readies herself to join him and face Freddy.
+At school, Alice falls asleep during class and inadvertently brings Sheila into her dream.
+Freddy kills Sheila, making it appear like an asthma attack.
+Rick begins to believe Alice and has a dream in which an invisible Freddy kills him in a martial arts dojo.
+With each death, Alice changes—she acquires the abilities and personalities of her dead friends.
+Freddy targets Debbie next, transforms her into a cockroach, and crushes her in a roach motel.
+Trapped by Freddy in a time loop dream with her crush Dan Jordan, Alice tries to ram Freddy with her car to save Debbie but collides with a tree in reality, injuring Dan, who is rushed into surgery.

-In a dream, Alice rescues Dan, and the two find themselves in an old church.
-Dan gets injured in the dream which prompts his surgeons to wake him up.
+In a dream, Alice rescues Dan, but he gets injured, prompting his surgeons to wake him up when he starts bleeding out in real life.
 Alice now has to face Freddy alone.
-Freddy has the upper hand due to his experience, but she uses her friends' dream powers against him.
-When he is about to win, Alice remembers a nursery rhyme called "The Dream Master".
-She recites it and forces Freddy to face his own reflection which causes the souls within him to revolt.
-The strain tears Freddy apart.
-Alice's friends' souls are released and leave Freddy as a hollow husk.
+She uses her friends' dream powers against him.
+When Freddy seems to be winning, she recalls a nursery rhyme called "The Dream Master," which instructs one to show evil its reflection.
+She forces Freddy to face his own reflection, causing the souls within him to revolt.
+The strain tears him apart.
+Alice's friends' souls are released, leaving Freddy a hollow husk.
 Months later, Dan and Alice are on a date when Dan tosses a coin into a fountain.
-For a moment, Alice sees Freddy's reflection in the water, but she ignores it.
-Dan asks her what she wished for, but Alice does not tell him as they walk away from the fountain.
+For a moment, Alice sees Freddy's reflection in the water but chooses to ignore it as they walk away.